What is a Mai Tai cocktail?

 The best rum for Mai Tai cocktail

 There are two golden rules for making the best Mai Tai cocktail.
 One, don’t use pineapple juice.
-Two?
-Do not use cheap rum!
-This Tiki drink is all about showing off the rum, so you’ve got to do it justice.
+Two, do not use cheap rum!
+This Tiki drink is all about showing off the taste of rum, so you’ve got to do it justice.

 For a Mai Tai recipe that is out of this world, we suggest Appleton Estate — one of the oldest and most famous handcrafted Jamaican rums.
 This was also the rum of choice for old Victor (although his version used a 17-year-old variety that’s no longer available) but the 8-year reserve will be just fine.

 We also have to mention the use of orange liqueur.
-While the original version uses an orange curacao, we prefer Grand Marnier.
-We love this liqueur for its rich cognac and bitter orange flavors.
-You can also check out other Grand Marnier cocktails for more inspiration.
+While the original version uses an orange curaçao, we prefer Grand Marnier.
+We love this liqueur for its rich Cognac and bitter orange flavors.

 When to serve the Mai Tai cocktail?